 A physical therapist, also called a physiotherapist, offers rehabilitation methods for those who need to gain strength, balance, or improve a number of other physical conditions.
-Those who benefit from physical therapy have often suffered trauma from an injury, disease, illness, movement disorders, arthritis, or possibly older age.
+The benefits of equestrian physical therapy help those who have suffered trauma from an injury, disease, illness, movement disorders, arthritis, or possibly older age.

 The goal of physical therapy is to help a patient return to normal activity with renewed and hopefully improved strength, balance, and coordination.
 The following is a list of possible equipment used during physical therapy: